-Sime Darby has prepared Group Standard Operating Procedures (SOPs) for mills and estate covering all the relevant operations.
+Sime Darby has prepared Group Standard Operating Procedures (SOPs) for mills and estate covering all the relevant operations including work instruction.
 Inspection to the field and mill confirm that the SOPs are implemented.
 Assistant Managers and staff monitor the implementation.
+All the monitoring records are kept for more than 12 months based on the requirement.

 Mill adviser and Planting Adviser make annual visit to evaluate the performance of the mill and estates.
 General Manager visits the estates on quarterly basis to review estate performance against Sime Darby standard.
-Latest Planting Adviser visit was on 20 - 22 March 2012.
-Issues highlighted were rectified by the estate management.
+Latest General Manager visit was prior to the RSPO external assessment in August 2012.
+Issues highlighted were rectified by the mill and estate management.
+Recent management review was conducted on 21 July 2012.
 All operating units maintain DOSH and DOE Visit Records as well.
-DOSH last visited on 28 August 2012.
-DOE visited on 17 July to collect effluent sample and visit the mill.
+DOSH last visited on 12 September 2012.
+DOE visits regularly to inspect and collect effluent sample and visit the mill.
 There were no any issues highlighted by both regulatory bodies.
-Last internal RSPO compliance audit was conducted on 24 May 2012.
+Last internal RSPO compliance audit was conducted on July 2012.
 Noncompliance found during the internal assessment was corrected by the operating units.
 All identified noncompliance was addressed by the operating units.

 As an area for improvement an observation was raised (indicator 4.1.2): Records of monitoring and the action taken are maintained and documented.
-However it is noted that the Master record list (form CR-01/MRL) should be available during the assessment.
+The Master record list (form CR-01/MRL) should be available during the assessment as a reference document.